 Inquiry, chaired by Judge Nicholas Hilliard QC, at the Old Bailey.
-Final hearings will take place at Old Bailey from April 10th to 13th.
+Final hearings will take place at Old Bailey on September 21, 2018.
 Judge Hilliard presiding.

 His widow Nataliya believes he died of natural causes but Hermitage Capital believe otherwise.